Equity, Diversity, and Inclusion

 - Began tracking demographics and effectiveness of Smart Cycling classes through an online registration system

 - Translated Smart Cycling Quick Guide and Smart Cycling Manual into multiple languages

 Bicycle Friendly America Program

 - Formed BFA Equity Review Committee to conduct EDI review of all Bicycle Friendly America® certification programs (2014)

 - Added equity measures throughout BFA certification programs as unofficial “the Sixth E” (2014)

 - Discounted Bicycle Friendly University application fee for Historically Black Colleges and Universities, Minority Serving Institutions, All-Women's Colleges and Community Colleges (2017)

-- Discounted Bicycle Friendly Business application fee for minority-owned businesses and women-owned businesses (New - Summer 2020)
+- Discounted Bicycle Friendly Business application fee for minority-owned businesses and women-owned businesses (2020)